-Fact: Over 12.4 million snapshots and images have been created using Skeddly.
+Fact: Over 28.2 million snapshots, images, and backups have been created using Skeddly.

-You could create snapshots and images of your instances and volumes using the Amazon Web Services management console.
+You could create snapshots, images, and backups of your instances, volumes, VMs, and disks using the cloud management portals.
 However, you need to find the correct resources and manually create each one.
 If you want to do this every day, you must login to the management console every day and create every single snapshot and image.
 If you forget a day, then your snapshots and images won't get created.

 Skeddly can be used to automatically create snapshots and images for you.
 It can create snapshots of individual EBS volumes, RDS instances, Redshift clusters.
 It can create AMI images of your EC2 instances.
 It can even examine your EC2 instances and create snapshots of each attached EBS volume automatically.